techid2000/abtestoo/notebooks/hw1.md

 | 2020-11-30 | C    | visit    |
 | 2020-12-05 | C    | purchase |

-**Event-based:
+**Event-based:<br/>**
-    User A made a purchase in November within 7-day from their first visit.
+**- User A made a purchase in November within 7-day from their first visit.
-    User B made a purchase in November but not within 7-day from their first visit.
+**- User B made a purchase in November but not within 7-day from their first visit.
-    User C didn't make a purchase in November Therefore Conversion rate = 1/3 = 0.33**
+**- User C didn't make a purchase in November
+    Therefore Conversion rate = 1/3 = 0.33

 4. Give 3 examples of values that are usually distributed in the following manner (do not use examples from class):